Skip to main content

 The applicant must:

-Possess a current and unrestricted medical license in the United States for a minimum of 3 years.
+Possess a current and unrestricted US medical license in the state of practice for a minimum of 3 years.

 Have unrestricted clinical privileges at a licensed medical center certified by Centers for Medicare and Medicaid Services (CMS) – Approved Accrediting Organization (e.g. the Joint Commission; http://www.jointcommission.org).

 Document extraordinary scholarship and evidence for continued contributions, and national recognition, in one or more of the following areas: Research, Education, Clinical Care, Program Development, or Service.
-For example, 1) Appointment as Associate Professor (or higher) at an institution with an ACGME-accredited Thoracic Surgery residency training program or 2) Evidence of continuous graduate medical education responsibilities as a full-time teaching faculty with an ACGME-accredited Thoracic Surgery residency training program for a minimum of 3 continuous years.
+These include: 1) Appointment as Associate Professor (or higher) at an institution with an ACGME-accredited Thoracic Surgery residency training program and 2) Evidence of continuous graduate medical education responsibilities as a full-time teaching faculty with an ACGME-accredited Thoracic Surgery residency training program for a minimum of 3 continuous years.

 Have completed medical training at an Educational Commission for Foreign Medical Graduates (ECFMG) recognized medical school and possess an ECFMG certificate.